tmslnz/shellrc/README.md

 ## Conventions

-All code in the script is wrapped in functions.
+All code in the script is wrapped in funsctions.

 There are two classes of functions in the script:
 - `_shellrc_*`: persistent in the session.
-These are utlities called throughout the script.
+These are utilities called throughout the script.
 - `configure_*`: called once, then `unset -f` to remove them from the symbols list.

 The execution flow is controlled in `main()`.

+The script writes all configurations conditionally (i.e: `x in PATH`, `OS == Darwin`) and only within "fenced" sections (e.g. `BEGIN_SHELLRC [...]
+END_SHELLRC`).
+Local changes _outside_ of a fenced section are never over-written.
+Local changes _within_ a fenced section are also not overwritten if the edits are more recent than the `~/.shellrc` file's last updated timestamp.

 ## Supported Tools